adeelch9/tron-solidity-design-patterns/projects/Diamond/docs/Diamond.md

         bytes4[] functionSelectors;
     }

-    /// @notice Add/replace/remove any number of functions and optionally execute
+    // Add/replace/remove any number of functions and optionally execute
     ///         a function with delegatecall
     /// @param _diamondCut Contains the facet addresses and function selectors
     /// @param _init The address of the contract or facet to execute _calldata